Jim-Shaddix/Lab-Work/README.md

 ![alt text](images/transducer-rig1.png "transducer1")
 ![alt text](images/transducer-rig2.png "tranducer2")

-2.)
-The transducers in this system contain crystals, that make use of the [piezoelectric-effect](http://www.nanomotion.com/piezo-ceramic-motor-technology/piezoelectric-effect/).
+The transducers in this system are [piezoelectric crystals](https://en.wikipedia.org/wiki/Piezoelectricity).
+Piezoelevtric crystals exhibit the
+[piezoelectric-effect](http://www.nanomotion.com/piezo-ceramic-motor-technology/piezoelectric-effect/).
 The **piezo-effect** is a reversible process in which certain materials generate an electric charge, in response to some mechanical stress.
-The transducers in this experiment were designed and built at Los Alamos National Laboratory.
+In this case, are transducers expand and contract when they recieve an electric signal.
+The transducers in this experiment were designed and built at [Los Alamos National Laboratory] (https://www.lanl.gov/).

-3.)
 Measurements of the system are taken inside of a [ppms (physical property measurement system)](https://www.qdusa.com/products/ppms.html).
 Which is capable of temperatures as low as 1.8K and magnetic fields as high as 9 Tesla (90,000 gauss)